-In part one, we talked about the keys to preparing for a 10K, whether it’s your first or a big goal PR they apply to us all.
+In part one, we talked about the keys to training for a 10K, whether it’s your first or a big goal PR they apply to us all.
 That’s the best thing about running, it grows with you, but we’re always learning.

-First of all a 10k in miles is 6.2!
 I have no idea why we like to do half and full races in miles but everything else in kilometers from a 5K to a 50K.

-Stop Saying “just a 10K”
+1. Stop Saying “just a 10K”

 One of my biggest pet peeves as a runner and a coach is when people refer to any distance shorter than a marathon as “just” that distance.
 First off, all running accomplishments should be celebrated, whether you’re crossing the finish line of a mile race or a 50 mile race.